-17. Prevent Duty
+15. Prevent Duty

-- 17.1.
-We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
-This is as a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified. - 17.2.
-All school staff and governors have completed Prevent training. - 17.3.
-We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 17.4.
-Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
+- 15.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
+This is as a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified. - 15.2 All school staff and governors have completed Prevent training. - 15.3 We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 15.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
 This includes awareness and sensitivity to changes in the attitudes of pupils, which may indicate they are at risk of radicalisation.

-18. E-Safety
+16. E-Safety

-- 18.1.
-All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 18.1.1.
-Creating a safer online learning environment, - 18.1.2.
-Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 18.1.3.
-Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 18.1.4.
-Use of mobile technology both within school and on school trips/ outings - 18.1.5.
-Use of camera equipment, including smart phones, - 18.1.6.
-What steps to take if there are concerns and where to go for help, - 18.1.7.
-Staff use of social media as set out in the Staff Code of Conduct. - 18.2.
-Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-This includes sexting and image exchange under threat or through coercion.
+- 16.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment,

-- 18.3.
-Pupils, staff and parents/carers are supported to understand the risks posed by: - 18.3.1. the CONTENT accessed by pupils - 18.3.2. their CONDUCT on-line - 18.3.3. and who they have CONTACT with in the digital world. - 18.4.
-Pupils in Year 5 and Year 6 are permitted to bring their mobile phones to school if parents deem it essential for them to do so.
+- 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/outings - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help, - 16.1.7 Staff use of social media as set out in the Staff Code of Conduct. - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
+This includes sexting and image exchange under threat or through coercion. - 16.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 and who they have CONTACT with in the digital world. - Pupils in Year 5 and Year 6 are permitted to bring their mobile phones to school.
 Parents must give consent and agree to the terms set out in the agreement.
-Phones should be switched off on entry to school and kept in bags in lockers.
-They should not be taken out of the bag or switched on again until the pupil has left the school.
-We have a separate policy that sets out the acceptable use of mobile technologies and social media by pupils and we give regular reminders to parents about the importance of supervision and monitoring. - 18.5.
+Phones are switched off on entry to school and given in.
+They are returned to pupils at the end of the school day.
+We have a separate policy that sets out the acceptable use of mobile technologies and social media by pupils and we give regular reminders to parents about the importance of supervision and monitoring.
 Visitors to our school are respectfully requested to turn all mobile devices off.
-This is a safeguarding measure for our pupils. - 18.6.
-Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 18.7.
-Where children are being asked to learn online at home the Department of Education has provided advice to support schools and colleges do so safely.
-DfE Website coronavirus: Safeguarding and remote education during coronavirus (COVID-19) Understand how to follow safeguarding procedures when planning remote education strategies and teaching remotely during the coronavirus (COVID-19) outbreak.
-The school has also issued guidance to parents regarding online learning.
+This is a safeguarding measure for our pupils. - 16.5 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.

-19. Sexting
+17. Sexting